typetron/typetron.org/tutorials/twitter-clone/images.md

 ## {{page.title}}

 A tweet can have one or more images attached to it.
+We will save these images on this, but we will need to save the name of the image in the database.
 This means we need another database table to save the images names into.
 This new table will need a new entity to be created.

 #### Creating the Media entity